bvschaik/julius/res/manual/README_map_editor_scenario_events.md

   - "true" = Building type is enable and avaiable for construction.

+### Buildings: Force collapse
++ type = building_force_collapse
++ grid_offset = The grid_offset (map position) that is the center of the square to collapse buildings in.
++ block_radius = The 'radius' of the square to collapse buildings in.
+A radius of 2 will give you a 5x5 square.
++ building = Which type of building to collapse.
+  - Allowed values: A very big list.
+Easiest is look at this condition type in the editor.
+    Otherwise, refer to: (special_attribute_mappings_buildings in "https://github.com/Keriew/augustus/blob/9429b006f38873749e4b4aa3c0cee99696eb23b2/src/scenario/scenario_events_parameter_data.c#L234")
++ destroy_all = Should this collapse all building types, regardless of what is set in building?
+Allowed values: "false" or "true".
+  - "false" = Only collapse buildings that match the type given in building.
+  - "true" = Collapse all buildings in the target area.

 ### Change custom variable
 + type = change_variable
   - Note: To import custom variable names via the events file, use "<variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
 You can have a maximum of 100 different custom variables.